gschurck/gschurck/README.md

 ## Projects

-I am currently working on studying the feasibility for 2 big personal projects :
+I am currently working on studying the feasibility of 2 big personal projects :
 - A new innovative way to find deep underground softwares according to your needs
 - A cloud PaaS hosting service for side projects